Haniakhan0701/DSA-Ledger/Graphs/notes.md

 Applications of Graph:
-Graphs are more flexible than trees, and can represent real-world systems like: networks, maps, social connections, and more.
+Graphs are more flexible than trees, and can represent real-world systems like: networks, maps, social connections, and more
+All social networking using graph structure like linkedin,facebook,twitter,instagram-logistics

 🧠 Note (from sir's lecture):
 "Graph is also a data structure like Tree.
 Just like Tree is a hierarchical data structure,